cfbolz/pypy-15-blog/blogpost.rst

   much machine code.
 Only later, when execution went down one of the not yet compiled paths would it continue compiling more code.

-- The fourth JIT generator was a pretty strange prototype, a runtime partial evaluator for Prolog, to experiment with various specialization trade-offs.
+- The fourth JIT generator was a pretty strange prototype, a `runtime partial evaluator for Prolog`_, to experiment with various specialization trade-offs.
 It had an approach that we gave a not at all humble name, called "perfect specialization". $$$

 - The fifth JIT generator is the one that we are still using today.
 Instead of generating a method-based JIT compiler from our interpreter we switched to generating a tracing JIT compiler.
 Tracing JIT compilers were sort of the latest fashion at the time, at least for a little while.

+.. _`runtime partial evaluator for Prolog`: https://pdfs.semanticscholar.org/db2d/0542c7791ee6f29a9f35e3181a186866f881.pdf

 2009: Meta-Tracing
 ----------------------